Tests for liver cancer

 You can view and print the quick guides for all the pages in the diagnosing liver cancer section.

 If you are concerned about your health, you are most likely to start by seeing your GP (family doctor), who will examine you and ask about your general health.
 Your doctor will ask you about your symptoms.
 This will include what they are and how long you have had them.
-Your doctor may also ask when you get them and whether anything you do makes them better or worse.
+They may also ask when you get the symptoms and whether anything you do makes them better or worse.
 If your doctor feels that you need further tests, they will refer you to a specialist at your local hospital.

-If you have established liver disease (cirrhosis), you will already have a liver specialist and may go straight to them.
+If you have been told before that you have liver disease (cirrhosis), you will already have a liver specialist and so you may go straight to them.

 If you see a specialist, you will be asked again about your medical history and symptoms.
 The specialist will then examine you and feel your tummy (abdomen).
-The doctor will want to find out if your symptoms are associated with primary liver cancer or a cancer that has started elsewhere in the body and spread to the liver (secondary cancer).
+If there is a possibility of cancer, the doctor will want to find out if your symptoms are associated with primary liver cancer or a cancer that has started elsewhere in the body and spread to the liver (secondary liver cancer).

 This test uses high frequency sound waves to create a picture of a part of the body.
 The scan is used to show up any abnormal growths in your liver.
 You may be asked not to eat for 4 hours before the scan.
-There is information about having an ultrasound in the cancer tests section.
+Read our information about having an ultrasound.

 People who are at high risk of liver cancer may have screening with ultrasound every 6 months to check for growths in the liver.